Coxton Tower is a well-preserved and scenic old tower house of the Innes family, located near Elgin in Moray in northeast Scotland.

-Moray: About 3 miles east and south of Elgin, just south of B9103 0.5 miles south of junction with A96, at Coxtontower.
+Moray: About 3 miles east and south of Elgin, just south of B9103 0.5 miles south of junction with A96, Coxtontower, at Coxton Tower.

 Private NJ 262607 OS: 28 IV30 3QS

 All the floors are vaulted, including the top storey to carry the heavy stone roof, making the tower effectively fire proof.
 Although there is now an entrance to the basement, this was probably inserted later: the original entrance was at first-floor level, and is now reached by an external stone stair of about 1846.
 This leads to the hall, and to the stair in one corner.
+The hall has a panel with the arms of Sir Alexander Innes and Mary Mackenzie of Coul, dating to 1647 or later.
 The tower had a courtyard.